 • Any apparent inequality between the capacities of women and men is due solely to the lack of educational opportunities denied to women in past ages.

 Not surprisingly, the rise of the early women’s movement in Singapore and well before that in the world at large, is closely connected with the Bahá’í Faith.
-The world’s first woman suffrage martyr, Tahirih, the most famous poetess of 19th century Iran, was a follower of the Faith who, fully a half century before her sisters in the west proclaimed the cause of women’s emancipation and for this she suffered martyrdom by strangulation in 1852 at the young age of 35.
-Her fame, which after her martyrdom quickly spread even to the west in books and articles about her life and aims, by renowned scholars in England, France and America, as well as in the Middle East, was one of the chief causes motivating the suffragette movement in the west to arise and successfully achieve women’s emancipation.
+The world’s first woman suffrage martyr, Táhirih, the most famous poetess of 19th century Iran, was a follower of the Faith who, fully a half century before her sisters in the west, proclaimed the cause of women’s emancipation and for this she suffered martyrdom by strangulation in 1852 at the young age of 35.
+Her fame, which after her martyrdom, quickly spread even to the west in books and articles about her life and aims, by renowned scholars in England, France and America, as well as in the Middle East.
+She was one of the chief causes motivating the suffragette movement in the west to arise and successfully achieve women’s emancipation.

+Mrs Shirin Fozdar

-In Singapore the movement for the emancipation of women got its start exactly a century after Tahirih’s championing of this cardinal principle in the Faith’s cradle, her native Iran.
-This was marked by the arrival on our shores on 19 September 1950 of Mrs Shirin Fozdar, an ardent champion of the Bahá’í Faith and a famous feminist who, long inspired by Tahirih’s shining example had already made her mark as early as 1934 in the League of Nations in the cause of women’s emancipation.
-She was also an associate of Mahatma Gandhi (Father of Modern India) in his task of establishing Hindu-Muslim understanding and amity in western India, especially the hot-bed Ahmedabad.
+In Singapore the movement for the emancipation of women got its start exactly a century after Táhirih’s championing of this cardinal principle in the Faith’s cradle, her native Iran.
+This was marked by the arrival on our shores on 19 September 1950 of Mrs Shirin Fozdar, an ardent champion of the Bahá’í Faith and a famous feminist who, long inspired by Táhirih’s shining example, had already made her mark as early as 1934 in the League of Nations in the cause of women’s emancipation.
+She was also an associate of Mahatma Gandhi (Father of Modern India) in his task of establishing Hindu-Muslim understanding and amity in western India, especially the hot-bed of Ahmedabad.
 Mrs Fozdar became recognized both by the public and in the mass media as the champion of

-women’s rights in Singapore and, as the Secretary-General of the Singapore Council of Women which she founded in April 1952 amidst intense public interest and press coverage, she spoke fearlessly on the controversial issues of polygamy and divorce which affected women’s welfare adversely.
+women’s rights in Singapore and, as the Secretary-General of the Singapore Council of Women (scw), which she founded in April 1952 amidst intense public interest and press coverage.
+She spoke fearlessly on the controversial issues of polygamy and divorce which affected women’s welfare adversely.
 She was strongly supported by many eminent women, among them Mrs Robert Eu, Mrs H. B. Amstutz, Mrs E. V. Davies, Ms Zahara Bte, Noor Mohammed and Mrs George Lee, who was elected the first President of the scw.